Educators’ working conditions are students’ learning conditions.

 Support strong public schools by taking these actions today.

-Email your members of Congress and tell them to cosponsor and support the Public Service Freedom to Negotiate Act.
+Email your senators and representative and urge them to become original co-sponsors of the Public Service Freedom to Negotiate Act.

 Women earn just 82 cents for every dollar White men earn—and the pay disparity is worse for Black, Hispanic, and Indigenous women.
 This gender gap exists across nearly all occupations, including female-dominated professions such as education.
 The Paycheck Fairness Act of 2021 (S. 205/H.R.
 7) will help end these disparities and show our students that we believe in equal pay for equal work.